il-coder/hack2educate_theme4/README.md

 5. Linked Custom Domain (https://ilcoder.biz) to backend hosting service ✅
 6. Hosted on Heroku for Websocket Support ✅
 7. Adding functionalities to the extension ✅
+8. Notification for new dubbing added ✅
+9. Beautification of extension UI ✅

 ### Work in Progress

 - Automatic conversion of audio using Speech Recognition
-- Beautification of extension UI

 ## How we will solve the problem? :thinking: